chrishuan9/deluge-extractor/README.md

 * A sub folder (name of torrent) can be created within the target folder
 * In-place extraction of the torrent in the torrent's download folder is possible as well

+# Features
+Optional download locations:
+* In-place: Extract each .rar file to it's exact location.
+If a file is in /downloads/TORRENTNAME/subs/subs.rar, it will be extracted to /downloads/TORRENTNAME/subs/.
+* Torrent root: Extract each rar to the root of the torrent download.
+If a file is in /downloads/TORRENTNAME/sub/subs.rar, it will be extracted to /downloads/TORRENTNAME/.
+* Selected Folder: Extract to a directory that you specify.

+Label filtering:
+Enter a comma-separated list of labels, only those labels will be extracted.
+Works with the default labels plugin, as well as labelplus.

 ## Has been tested on:

 * Deluge 2.0.3